GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ==== Ablation Study on Sources' Angular Proximity

-The decoding process, presented in @sec:ssl:multi_source:method:doa_repr, involves extracting the local maxima of the predicted #acr("DoA") spectrum.
+The decoding process, presented in @sec:ssl:multi_source:method:doa_repr, involves extracting the local maxima of the predicted #doa spectrum.
 The abscissas of the resulting peaks are considered as the final angle values.
-As such, our method is expected to be challenged by samples involving sources with close #acr("DoA") values.
+As such, our method is expected to be challenged by samples involving sources with close #doa values.

 #let delta-t = $Delta theta_"min"$
-Let #delta-t be the angle difference between the two closest sources in terms of their #acr("DoA"):
+Let #delta-t be the angle difference between the two closest sources in terms of their #doa:
 $
   #delta-t = min_(i, j in [|1, n_s|]\ i!= j) #d (theta_i, theta_j),
 $
-where $(theta_i)_(i=1dots n_s)$ are the real #acr("DoA") values for this sample and #d is the angle distance introduced in @eq:ssl:single_source:angular_dist.
+where $(theta_i)_(i=1dots n_s)$ are the real #doa values for this sample and #d is the angle distance introduced in @eq:ssl:single_source:angular_dist.
 It should be noted that this quantity can only be defined for samples encompassing at least two sources.

 #figure(